spdk/spdk/doc/bdev.md

 The crypto virtual bdev module can be configured to provide at rest data encryption for any underlying bdev.
 The module relies on the DPDK CryptoDev Framework to provide all cryptographic functionality.
-The framework provides support for many different software only cryptographic modules as well hardware assisted support for the Intel QAT board.
+The framework provides support for many different software only cryptographic modules as well hardware assisted support for the Intel QAT board and NVIDIA crypto enabled NICs.
 The framework also provides support for cipher, hash, authentication and AEAD functions.
 At this time the SPDK virtual bdev module supports cipher only as follows:

 - AESN-NI Multi Buffer Crypto Poll Mode Driver: RTE_CRYPTO_CIPHER_AES128_CBC
-- Intel(R) QuickAssist (QAT) Crypto Poll Mode Driver: RTE_CRYPTO_CIPHER_AES128_CBC
+- Intel(R) QuickAssist (QAT) Crypto Poll Mode Driver: RTE_CRYPTO_CIPHER_AES128_CBC,
+  RTE_CRYPTO_CIPHER_AES128_XTS
   (Note: QAT is functional however is marked as experimental until the hardware has been fully integrated with the SPDK CI system.)
+- MLX5 Crypto Poll Mode Driver: RTE_CRYPTO_CIPHER_AES256_XTS, RTE_CRYPTO_CIPHER_AES512_XTS

 In order to support using the bdev block offset (LBA) as the initialization vector (IV), the crypto module break up all I/O into crypto operations of a size equal to the block